PiotrKalachyn/resolve-to-use-resolvers/src/Resolve-To-Use-Resolvers.md

 Imagine one of those subcomponents requests something asynchronously before it can be displayed and used.
 For instance, a user detail form can include an interactive map for assigning a preferred point of service to a user.
 In this case fetching one data item (the user detail) in a resolver, and another in a components method gives us no benefit but a delay: the framework will have to wait for user data to resolve before it shows the UserComponent, and only then fire a request of the map.

 If instead we fire both requests in a component’s lifecycle hook method (e.g. ngOnInit), they start at the same time and get handled whenever each of them is ready, in unpredictable natural order, resulting in quicker processing and smoother UX.

+##Matter or choice

+Some argue that what I call view-first here is merely user-first: some activity happening immediately is experienced by the user as a smoother process compared to just spinning waiting elements.
+That would be true in a restaurant situation: while you are anticipating your dinner, the waiter has already put cutlery on the table.
+You both know it’s coming.
+However, in a post office it would feel differently: imagine you drop by to check if there is any mail for you, you are given a book to sign the receipt, and then the clerk goes to look for your letters and comes back only to tell you there is none today and nothing to sign.

+So, for the sake of the user, whether we go view-first or data-first depends on the average waiting time and probability of default.

 May it be useful and fun.